Accessing data in Amazon S3

 aws s3 ls <Bobsled URL> --recursive --human-readable --summarize

-Step 3: Copy the contents to your own bucket
+Step 3: Copy the contents to your bucket

 Please visit AWS CLI ↗ for more information.